miltonleon86/prestashop1.7-docker-nginx-installer/README.md

 # Prestashop - Docker - Nginx - PHP7.2

+* I'll use this repo as a boilerplate for the next projects, probably some stuff here are not necessary for you, like docker networks etc, feel free to fork this and adjust it to your requirements.

-* Mysql DB should be in a external container or host.
+* Mysql DB should be in an external container or host.

 * If you have any issue with permissions just do this: